rawilk/profile-filament-plugin/docs/pages/settings.md

 ## Default livewire components

 The account settings page consists of Livewire components that provide the page's functionality.
-You can [extend, replace or remove](/docs/profile-filament-plugin/{version}/configuration/pages#user-content-livewire-components) any of the components on this page.
+You can [extend, replace, or remove](/docs/profile-filament-plugin/{version}/configuration/pages#user-content-livewire-components) any of the components on this page.

 The default Livewire components rendered onto the account settings page include: